 On March 22, 2019, HHFDC published a public notice to solicit comments through April 21, 2019 on the draft PY2019 Annual Action Plan.
 The public notice and copies of the draft Annual Action Plan were available for review at regional libraries, the county housing offices, the offices of DHS-BESSD and HHFDC, and on HHFDC's website at www.hawaii.gov/dbedt/hhfdc.
-Comments received during the 30-day public comment period will be reported in the final AAP.
+No comments were received during the 30-day public comment period.